Skip to main content

 Important Considerations and Restrictions

-Your bankruptcy is entered in the Individual Insolvency Register and is advertised in The Gazette – the official Government publication for public notices.
+Your bankruptcy is entered in the Individual Insolvency Register and is advertised in The Gazette, the official Government publication for public notices.

 Loss of Assets

-Exceptions included:-
+Exceptions include:-

 • A modest vehicle depending on circumstances.
+See our guide to bankruptcy and your car.

 • Items needed for trade or employment, such as tools and computing equipment.

-• Money held in approved in funds.
+• Money held in approved pension funds (see below).

 • Money obtained from a student loan, if a balance of the loan remains payable.

-Impact on business affairs
+Impact on Business Affairs

 Any business you have will almost certainly be closed down, and an assessment made as to whether it could be sold for the benefit of your creditors.

-You may not be, or act as, the director of a limited company; or be directly or indirectly involved in the formation, running and management of a limited company – without the permission of the court.
+You may not be, or act as, the director of a limited company, or be directly or indirectly involved in the formation, running and management of a limited company, without the permission of the court.

 Impact on Employment